 For sits, begin by asking for or luring a couple of sits to “prime the pump” and then reinforcing.
 Now move so the dog will get up and just stand there and smile at your dog.
 You can talk to him, but don’t cue the sit in any way.
-The second he sits, say “yes” and give him a treat.
+The second he sits, say YEA then give him a treat.
 Repeat every time he offers the sit.
-The more you reinforce it the more ingrained it will become, until your dog begins to offer it as a default behavior any time he wants something or doesn’t know what else to do.
+The more you reinforce the spontaneously offered sit, the more ingrained it will become, until your dog begins to offer it as a default behavior any time he wants something or doesn’t know what else to do.

 For eye contact, carry some non-perishable treats around with you or stash them around your house.
-If your dog spontaneously gives you eye contact, say yes and give him a treat.
+If your dog spontaneously gives you eye contact, say YEA and give him a treat.
 Repeat often.

 Don’t forget, reinforcement doesn’t always have to come in the form of a treat, although using a treat at first will speed things up.
 It can be a toy, a kind word, a smile, petting, a walk, chasing a squirrel, etc. Be sure to ALWAYS REINFORCE good behavior ALL THE TIME in some way.

 A word about petting your dog.
 99% of dogs do not like to be petted on top of their heads initially.
 They usually don’t mind if you come back to their heads, but most do not like the sight of your hand coming down towards their head, it’s intimidating to them.
 You can tell whether your dog likes it or not by how he reacts as you reach your hand towards his head.
 Does he look away, back up, lick his lips, yawn, duck his head or run away?
 If you answered yes to any of these questions, your dog does not want you to pet him on top of his head.